Francesco Lorenzo Brancati di Lauria: Literary works

 Brancati is the author of several important works on theology and asceticism.
 Perhaps the most noted of these is the commentary on the third and fourth books of the "Sentences" of Duns Scotus which appeared at Rome in eight folio volumes between the years 1653 and 1682.
 In this work he treats exhaustively all the subjects that pertain to special dogmatic theology.
 "Opuscula tria de Deo", was published at Rome in 1687, and at Rouen in 1705.
 Brancati's "Epitome Canonum", which went through two editions at Rome, four at Venice, and two at Cologne, contains a complete list of all the canons to be found in the general and provincial councils, in the Decretals of Gratian and of Gregory IX, and in the encyclical letters and constitutions of the Popes up to the time of Alexander VII.
-Among his ascetical works may be mentioned the "Opuscula octo de oratione Christiana", published at Rome in 1685, a work in which the author exhibits his profound knowledge of the spiritual life of which he became a master more perhaps by his own holy living than by the abstract study of asceticism.
+His ascetical work "Opuscula octo de oratione Christiana" was published at Rome in 1685, exhibiting his profound knowledge of the spiritual life which he mastered more perhaps by his own holy living than by the abstract study of asceticism.
 The life of Brancati, written in Italian by Gabriele Baba, was published in Rome in 1699.